ChromeProtector/ChromeProtector/README.md

 # ChromeProtector (in development)
-An extension for Chrome that aims to warn (as much as possible) about the typosquatting attack
+An extension for Chrome that aims to warn (as much as possible) about the typosquatting attacks

-Warning: **Currenly this is a prototype.
+**Currently this is a prototype.
 Quite far from perfect solution.
-I'm currenly learinng about the API of Chrome extensions.
+I'm currently learinng about the API of Chrome extensions.
 Please be aware**

 Note:

- - The list of protected words needs to be provided in the extension configuration e.g.:
+The list of protected words needs to be provided in the extension configuration e.g.:
- -   - google
+ -  google
- -   - facebook
+ -  facebook
- -   - etc.
+ -  etc.

- - The warning at the moment is shown via the color of the icon for the extension:
+The warning at the moment is shown via the color of the icon for the extension:
    - White color - unknown status
-   - Yellow - you visited your protected webpage (needs to be configured)
+   - Yellow - you visited your protected webpage (protected words needs to be configured)
    - Purple - you visited a webpage which domain has a word very similar to one of your protected word
-   - Red - you visited a evil webpage (homograph attack)
+   - Red - you visited a bad webpage (homograph attack)

 # Roadmap/Plan